 Class Project Procedures

 - Class Project Requests should be submitted on-line by the instructor at least one week prior to the starting date.

 - If the class projects include photographing or videotaping, Request to Photograph and/or Videotape forms must be completed and submitted to the Associate Director at least three weeks prior to the starting date.

 - Class project requests will be evaluated and approved based on the following criteria:

 - Appropriateness for the population and facilities of the CDL Program

 - Consistency with CDL Program goals and philosophy

 - Intrusiveness of project on the day-to-day curriculum of CDL classrooms

 - Provision for confidentiality

-- Approved class projects will be supervised by the Director with input from teaching staff.
+- Approved class projects will be supervised by the CDL Director and CDL Research Assistant Professor with input from teaching staff.

 - All class projects and class observations are coordinated through a master planning calendar.